HIPAA Enabled Accounts:

 All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

-Zendesk and Subscriber have entered into a Business Associate Agreement (“BAA”) which requires Subscriber to assess and implement, as appropriate for their use case, the following configurations, or alternatives assessed by Subscriber to be substantially similar, for any and all HIPAA Enabled Account(s) before introducing any Protected Health Information ("PHI") into the Services.
+Zendesk and Subscriber have entered into a Business Associate Agreement (“BAA”) which recommends Subscriber to assess and implement, as appropriate for their use case, the following configurations, or alternatives assessed by Subscriber to be substantially similar, for any and all HIPAA Enabled Account(s) before introducing any Protected Health Information ("PHI") into the Services.

-If Subscriber chooses, at its sole discretion, to forego implementing any of the recommended configurations listed bellow, Subscriber shall assume sole responsibility for any unauthorized access to, or improper use of disclosure of, Subscriber’s Service Data, including any Protected Health Information, that results from any such deviation(s) from the recommended configurations by Subscriber.
+If Subscriber chooses, at its sole discretion, to forego implementing any of the recommended configurations listed below, Subscriber shall assume sole responsibility for any unauthorized access to, or improper use of disclosure of, Subscriber’s Service Data, including any Protected Health Information, that results from any such deviation(s) from the recommended configurations by Subscriber.

 Subscriber must have purchased Service plans at the appropriate level and have the required associated add-ons (please consult your Sales representative where unsure)